omgnetwork/omg-js/integration-docs/transactions.md

 5. `childchain.submitTransaction` (submits to the childchain)

 ### METHOD B
-Relying on the childchain completely to create and send the transaction
+Relying on the childchain completely to create and send the transaction.
+Note that this method will choose the UTXO for you by using the largest utxo of that specific currency (also you won't able to do 2 transactions in the same block using this method).
 1. `childchain.createTransaction` (will construct a transaction body using the childchain)
 2. `childchain.signTypedData` (locally will sign a transaction selected from `childchain.createTransaction`)
 3. `childchain.submitTyped` (will submit the result of `childchain.signTypedData`)